Motherwell railway station: Layout

-The current station was built by British Rail during the 1970s (on the same site) to coincide with the completion of electrification of the West Coast Main Line from Carlisle to Glasgow which was completed in 1974.
-It has four through platforms, crossed by two overbridges with the main buildings being above the level of the line between Platforms 2 and 3.
-At platform level between Platforms 2 and 3 there is also an ScotRail traincrew depot, staff car park and an office of the British Transport Police.
+The station has four through platforms, crossed by two overbridges with the main buildings being above the level of the line between platforms 2 and 3.
+At platform level between platforms 2 and 3, there is also a ScotRail train crew depot, staff car park and an office of the British Transport Police.
 These are accessible via a gated rampway leading to street level.

-Beyond Platform 4 are some electrified sidings used for the stabling of trains overnight.
+Beyond platform 4 are some electrified sidings, used for the stabling of trains overnight.
 Diagrams are nominally worked so that these units will only stay at Motherwell for one night before returning to their allocated depot.